Daily Winners and Losers

 134 Pages Posted: 14 Mar 2017 Last revised: 23 Apr 2021

-One of the most salient events for a stock is being a daily winner or loser: these stocks are ranked prominently in the media, leading to investor attention spikes.
+One of the most salient events for a stock is being a daily winner or loser: these stocks are highlighted prominently in the media, leading to investor attention spikes.
 We demonstrate that ranked stocks underperform unranked stocks by over 1.50% during the month after the ranking, in line with attention-induced overpricing.
 To establish causality, we introduce an identification strategy that exploits unconventional return-measurement periods.
-We show that the underperformance of daily winners and losers provides a new attention-based solution for the idiosyncratic volatility puzzle and related return patterns based on maximum daily returns or expected idiosyncratic skewness.
-Our results are consistent with attention-induced overpricing and provide a simple unifying explanation for important asset pricing anomalies.
+We show that the underperformance of daily winners and losers provides a new attention-based solution for the idiosyncratic volatility puzzle and related return patterns, and thus a simple unifying explanation for important asset pricing anomalies.

 JEL Classification: G11, G12, G14